 Portland State University is committed to providing its students with maximum opportunities for intellectual and creative development within the context of its urban and international mission.
 Students earning a baccalaureate degree will complete a rigorous program of study leading to mastery of the chosen field of study at the undergraduate level.
 In addition, Portland State University is committed to providing the foundation for continued learning after completing the baccalaureate degree.
 This foundation includes the capacity to engage in inquiry and critical thinking, to use various forms of communication for learning and expression, to gain an awareness of the broader human experience and its environment (local, national, and international), along with an ability to appreciate the responsibilities of individuals to themselves, each other, and community.

 Undergraduate students at Portland State University may work toward a Bachelor of Arts, a Bachelor of Science, a Bachelor of Fine Arts, or a Bachelor of Music degree with one or more majors.
-See the Programs of Study chart for majors leading to a baccalaureate degree.
+See Academic Programs for majors leading to a baccalaureate degree.